-Firearms and weapons: The possession or use of firearms, ammunition, BB guns, air rifles, firecrackers, explosives, sling-shots, knives (including pocket knives), or other weapons of any description, for any purpose, is prohibited.
+Firearms and weapons: Students must adhere to Northwestern University's Weapons on Campus Policy.
+The possession or use of firearms, ammunition, BB guns, air rifles, firecrackers, explosives, sling-shots, knives (including pocket knives), or other weapons of any description, for any purpose, is prohibited.
 Any violation of this rule will result in immediate dismissal from the program.